Mitri-lab/disassembly_selection_experiment/README.md

 A minifile version of 'get_nextweek_Wednesday.py', using the COD minifile (also used on Monday, see section 3a1) and disassembly file with three sheets: Treatment 1, Treatment 2 and Survival.
 Each sheet contains 1s and 0s marking whether the species is present or absent in that tube.

-## TODO
-There are a few hacks and temporary solutions since the first pilot experiment data does not exactly follow the assumptions.
--- selection_funcs_v010.py
-- set_tubesbyspec(dfs,outfile)
-cell widths in output Excel file

 ## 99: References